Shamilkv34/book/nostarch/chapter16.md

 Listing 16-14: Attempting to use `Rc<T>` to allow multiple threads to own the `Mutex<T>`

-Once again, we compile and get… different errors!
+Once again, we compile and get . . . different errors!
 The compiler is teaching us a lot.

 ```
-error[E0277]: `Rc<Mutex<i32>>` cannot be sent between threads safely 1
+error[E0277]:1 `Rc<Mutex<i32>>` cannot be sent between threads safely
    --> src/main.rs:11:22
     |
 11  |           let handle = thread::spawn(move || {